epaphrodites/epaphrodites/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-## 👋 About Epaphrodite
+## 👋 About Epaphrodites
 Epaphrodites combines simplicity, compatibility with `Python`, support for `multiple databases`, and a commitment to `open-source` principles.
 It's a promising solution for web programming enthusiasts seeking a flexible, transparent, and evolving development environment.
-Join this passionate community and explore the opportunities that Epaphrodite-Framework can offer for your web projects.
+Join this passionate community and explore the opportunities that Epaphrodites can offer for your web projects.

 ## 🚀 Installation